How To: Create a one-to-many join in ArcMap

 In some cases, the desired outcome is to have a record in the Main table for every matching record in the Other table, which means creating duplicate records in the Main table.
 There are two possible methods to accomplish this, as follows:

-Make Query Table (ArcToolbox > Data Management Tools > Layers and Table Views)
+- In ArcToolbox, expand Data Management Tools > Layers and Table Views.

-This tool allows feature class attribute tables and non-spatial tables to be combined, but all must reside in the same geodatabase.
+- Double-click the Make Query Table tool.
+This tool allows feature class attribute tables and non-spatial tables to be combined, but all the tables must reside in the same geodatabase.